 Children of addicted parents live in a broken home.
 This chaotic environment spawns many factors that increase the child's chances of developing their own substance addiction, including:

-When addicted parents are using or incapacitated by their substance abuse, their children are left unsupervised for lengthy periods of time.
+When addicted parents are using or incapacitated by their substance abuse, their children are alone for lengthy periods of time.
 This will usually lead them to believe their behavior doesn't matter to their parents and they learn no reason to respect authority, which leads to delinquent behavior later in life.

 This lack of supervision also usually occurs in a home filled with the parent's drugs and alcohol strewn around.
 It doesn't take much for the bored, neglected child to take that first step toward addiction given the environment.